By Emmanuel Mwamba

-He also said that the Taskforce on Corruption, an adhoc entity formed Mwanawasa had engaged international investigative agencies and no single account or funds of his or that of his close associates had been found.
+He also said that the Taskforce on Corruption, an adhoc entity formed by Mwanawasa had engaged international investigative agencies and no single account or funds of his or that of his close associates had been found.

-He also said the state had no inclination to establish the Truth as the key witnesses to the cases; former ambassador to the United States, Attan Shansonga and Xavier Chungu the former Director General of state Intelligence who ran the account under investigations, were both “helped and facilitated” out of the country the state.
+He also said the state had no inclination to establish the Truth as the key witnesses to the cases; former ambassador to the United States, Attan Shansonga and Xavier Chungu the former Director General of state Intelligence who ran the account under investigations, were both “helped and facilitated” out of the country by the state.

 I was later called and given a draft statement that the state had proposed Chiluba should issue.